 When you don’t receive all the wages you have earned the first step is to bring it to your employer’s attention, as hopefully it was only a mistake.
-However, if it turns out you’re a victim of wage theft, unlawful deductions, shorted hours, or more, you have rights.
+However, if it turns out you’re a victim of unpaid wages, unlawful deductions, shorted hours, or more, you have rights.
 To learn more about your rights with respect to unpaid wages, read below.

 My employer hasn’t given me a paycheck for the hours I have worked.
 What should I do?